 Financing Your Third Party Fertility Journey

 Approximately 10 percent of U.S. women of childbearing age have used assisted reproductive technology.
-Here are some tips about fertility options for financing the “HOW” phase of your intended parent journey.
+Here are some tips about fertility options for financing your fertility journey.

-Below, we’ve laid out some of the most common third party fertility options and financial avenues for intended parents.
+Below, we’ve laid out some of the most common third-party fertility financing options and financial avenues for intended parents.

 The cost of sperm donation can range from under $1000 for at-home insemination to upwards of $50,000 if you require IUI or IVF with sperm donation - this is the cost for your clinic fees, medications, egg retrieval, embryo creation and transfer.
 Your fertility doctor is the best person to advise you on which treatment will be most effective.